-This is not considered an adverse action.
-Academic Alert is issued by the Office of Student Affairs and applies to students in good academic standing that may have failed one or more formative assignments.
+Academic Alert is issued by the Office of Medical Education and applies to students in good academic standing that may have failed one or more formative assignments or mid-course summative exams.
 Since the student is in good academic standing, this designation is not recorded in the Medical Student Performance Evaluation (MSPE) or in outside requests for documentation (e.g.-visiting student elective applications, other degree program applications, license requests, etc.).
 Academic alerts are shared with the student, the course director and the respective college master.
+Academic Alert is not considered an adverse action.